“Hey, when you wanted to leave,” my Contracts Manager asked me at the closure stage of my previous project. “One month!”

 Anyways, it was the time most of the professionals have gone through.

 Here, I have compiled most of the question were asked to me.
-Of course, I am not going to list here the irrelevant irritating ones that some HR still asks for no reason.
+Of course, I am not going to list here the irrelevant irritating ones that some HR still ask for no reason.

 These questions are mainly for a Construction planner and Primavera P6 & MS user.
 Answers are as per my best knowledge, and your opinion may differ although I took help from different resources later on while writing this article.

 The planning engineer is one of the most critical people in any project.
-All the project related information is on his/her fingertips all the time, and you call it right hand of any project manager.
+All the project related information is on his/her fingertips all the time, and you call it the right hand of any project manager.